-As a conscientious objector to the war in Vietnam, Brian began his alternative service in 1970 at The Michigan Catholic, weekly newspaper of the Archdiocese of Detroit.
+As a conscientious objector to the war in Vietnam, Brian began his alternative service in 1970 at The Michigan Catholic, the weekly newspaper of the Archdiocese of Detroit.
 He worked there as a reporter, columnist, and as an occasional television talk show host.
-His popular, award-winning, youth-oriented column prompted speaking engagements at local Catholic high schools.
-When he came out in 1974 after founding the Detroit chapter of Dignity, the organization of gay Catholics, his column was immediately dropped by the newspaper.
+His popular, award-winning, youth-oriented column prompted speaking engagements at local Catholic high schools and to senior citizens.
+When he came out in 1974 after founding the Detroit chapter of Dignity, the organization of LGBTQ Catholics, his column was immediately dropped by the newspaper.
 This resulted in a nationally-covered civil rights battle during which Brian engaged in a hunger fast to call attention to the plight of gay Catholics.
-The water fast ended after seventeen days when two bishops in Detroit publicly pledged to work to educate the clergy on gay issues. “…we have a serious obligation to root out structures and attitudes that discriminate against the homosexual as a person,” Bishops Thomas Gumbleton and Joseph Imesch wrote in a letter to Brian.
-Yet, he was nevertheless fired by the newspaper for his public protest.
+The water fast ended after seventeen days when two bishops in Detroit publicly pledged to work to educate the clergy on gay issues. “…we have a serious obligation to root out those structures and attitudes that discriminate against the homosexual as a person,” Bishops Thomas Gumbleton and Joseph Imesch wrote in a letter to Brian.
+He was nevertheless fired by the newspaper for his public protest.

-A twelve-year syndicated column in the gay press led to the publication by Dignity Inc. of Brian’s first book, A Disturbed Peace - Selected Writings of an Irish Catholic Homosexual.
-This early primer on reconciling sexual orientation and spirituality became a popular coming out book, and evolved into On Being Gay, (St. Martin’s Press) which is still in print and is used as a college text.
+Brian, 1983 Former Congressman Barney Frank said of Brian, “No one has done a better job of chronicling what it is like to be gay in America.”
+A twelve-year syndicated column (1974-1986) in the gay press led to the publication by Dignity Inc. of Brian’s first book, A Disturbed Peace - Selected Writings of an Irish Catholic Homosexual.
+This early primer on reconciling sexual orientation and spirituality became a popular coming out book, and evolved into On Being Gay - Thoughts on Family, Faith and Love (St. Martin’s Press) which is available for free with his other books and DVDs at www.brian-mcnaught.com.
 Both titles contain the essay, “The Sad Dilemma of the Gay Catholic,” which won “Best Magazine Article of the Year” from the Catholic Press Association.
 The newer edition includes “Dear Anita, Late Night Thoughts of an Irish Catholic Homosexual.”
-This open letter to the well-known leader of the anti-gay movement in the late 1970s prompted a television debate between Brian and Anita Bryant Ministries in 1978.
+This open letter to the well-known leader of the anti-gay movement in the late 1970s prompted a television debate between Brian and Anita Bryant Ministries in 1978, which is available on YouTube.

 In 1976, Brian moved from Detroit to Boston where he joined the national office of Dignity and served as the organization’s director of social action.
-In that capacity, he represented gay Catholics at the historic Call to Action Conference, a bicentennial hearing of the U.S. Conference of Catholic Bishops on social justice.
-He successfully lobbied there for passage by the 1300 delegates of a variety of pro-gay measures that were later dismissed by the bishops.
+In that capacity, he represented gay Catholics at the historic Call to Action Conference, a bicentennial hearing on social justice of the U.S. Conference of Catholic Bishops.
+He successfully lobbied 1300 delegates there for a variety of pro-gay measures that were later dismissed by the bishops.

-In 1982, Brian was hired as the Mayor of Boston’s liaison to the gay and lesbian community.
-In that capacity, he initiated and coordinated the city’s response to the AIDS epidemic, conducted a citywide study of LGBT citizens needs, and trained police, health, and other service providers.
+with Boston mayor Kevin White In 1982, Brian was hired as the Mayor of Boston’s Liaison to the Gay and Lesbian Community.
+In that capacity, he initiated and coordinated the city’s response to the AIDS epidemic, conducted a citywide study of LGBTQ citizens needs, and trained police, health, and other service providers.
 He served in that groundbreaking position for two years.

-In 2012, Out and Equal Workplace Advocates gave Brian a lifetime achievement award for his pioneering work as an educator on lesbian, gay, bisexual, and transgender issues.
+In 2012, Out and Equal Workplace Advocates gave Brian a lifetime achievement award for his pioneering work as an educator on lesbian, gay, bisexual, transgender, and queer issues.
+In 2019 the Stonewall National Museum & Archives gave him their Legacy Award.
+He’s also been honored by the Human Rights Campaign and Planned Parenthood.

 (This biographical statement provided by Brian McNaught.)